The Gerund

 Fear of + gerund: The child had a fear of swimming in deep water.

-She admitted her fear of flying in airplanes.
+She admitted her fear of flying in aeroplanes.

 Reason for + gerund:

-He explained the reason for canceling the event.
+He explained the reason for cancelling the event.

-The doctor discussed the reason for avoiding certain foods.
+The doctor discussed the reasons for avoiding certain foods.

 Difficulty in + gerund: He faced difficulty in finding a parking spot.